• Post author:

 Competition Stages

-For 3 gun shooting, many people prefer low power variable optics like 1-6X or 1-8X.
+In 3-gun shooting competitions, many shooters prefer low-power variable optics (LPVOs) like 1-6X or 1-8X.

-For typical fast action shooting matches, the stages are set up pretty simple with the goal of rapidly sight acquisition and engage 1 to 4 targets, then move to the next stage.
+In fast-action shooting matches, the stages are often set up with simplicity in mind, aiming for rapid sight acquisition and engagement of 1 to 4 targets before moving to the next stage.

 The speed at which the shooter can change the magnification varies.